Subscribie/subscribie/docs/content/en/docs/Tasks/reordering-plans.md

 date: 2022-11-11
 weight: 5
 description: >
-  How to Reorder Plans in your Subscription Shop.
+  Learn how to organise your subscription shop by reordering plans.
 ---

 ## Steps to Reorder Plans